btihen/btihen/content/post_tech/github_website_with_custom_domain/index.md

 13. Choose **Always Use HTTPS**
 14. Save and click the **Re-check now** button.

-Unfortunately, now you need to wait up to two days :( for the dns service to transfer from Namecheap to Cloudflare.
+Unfortunately, now you need to wait for a 1/2 hour or morefor the dns service to transfer from Namecheap to Cloudflare.
+Theoretically up to 48 hours (but a 1/2 hour is much more typical).